 - What is this passage saying?

-- What does this reveal about God?
+- What does it reveal about God?

-Step 5: Pray Through Your Daily Devotion
+Step 5: Pray Through the Passage

-Then, turn your reflection into prayer.
+Turn your reflection into prayer.

 - A command to follow

-- A truth to remember
+- A sin to confess

 - A perspective to change